 Accountability and Responsibility – We take responsibility for our choices and actions by showing accountability and not assigning or shifting blame or taking improper credit.
 We act with responsibility by reporting unethical and illegal conduct to the appropriate authorities, including supervisors, management, or responsible university offices, including the Office of Internal Audit, and, when appropriate, external authorities including law enforcement.

-The UO expects incidences of report fraud, waste, and/or abuse to be reported.
-Hotlines are available to make reports of fraud, waste, and abuse: 855-388-2710.
-The Office of Internal Audit will review and investigate as appropriate all reports and, when warranted by the facts, require corrective action and discipline in accordance with policy and law.
-Employees who make a good faith report of suspected fraud, waste, or abuse are protected from retaliation, in accordance with the Oregon Revised Statute 659.
+The UO expects incidences of fraud, waste, and/or abuse to be reported.
+Hotlines are available to make reports of fraud, waste, and abuse.
+Please see the website of the Office of Internal Audit for further information.
+The Office of Internal Audit will review and investigate as appropriate all reports and, when warranted by the facts, work with management and leadership to take corrective action and/or enact discipline in accordance with policy and law.
+Employees who make a good faith report of suspected fraud, waste, or abuse are protected from retaliation, in accordance with Oregon Revised Statute 659A.

 Related Resources